Guidelines

 A general challenge with benchmarks for LLMs is that the most prominent ones, such as HumanEval and MBPP, use Python, introducing a bias towards this specific programming language and its idiosyncrasies.
 Since model performance is measured against these benchmarks, researchers often optimize for them.
 As a result, performance may degrade if programming languages other than Python are used.

-Challenges with individual metrics include that, for example, BLEU is a syntactic metric and hence does not measure semantic correctness or structural correctness.
-Thus, a high BLEU score does not directly indicate that the generated code is executable.
-TODO: Mention that alternatives exist?
-Do they come with other downsides?
+Challenges with individual metrics include that, for example, BLEU-N is a syntactic metric and hence does not measure semantic correctness or structural correctness.
+Thus, a high BLEU-N score does not directly indicate that the generated code is executable.
+While alternatives exist, they often come with their own limitations.
+For instance, Exact Match is a strict measurement that does not account for functional equivalence but syntactically different code.
+Execution-based metrics (e.g. pass@k) directly evaluate correctness by running test cases, but they require a setup with an execution environment.
 When researchers observe unexpected values for certain metrics, the specific results should be investigated in more detail to uncover potential problems.
-Such problems can, for example, be related to formatting, since code formatting highly influences metrics such as BLEU or Exact Match.
+These problems can, for example, be related to formatting since code formatting highly influences metrics such as BLEU-N or Exact Match.

 Another challenge to consider is that metrics usually capture one specific aspect of a task or solution.
 For instance, metrics such as pass@k do not reflect qualitative aspects of code such as maintainability, cognitive load, or readability.
 These aspects are critical for the downstream task and influence the overall usability.
 Moreover, benchmarks are isolated test sets and may not fully represent real-world applications.
 For example, benchmarks such as HumanEval synthesize code based on written specifications.
 However, such explicit descriptions are rare in real-world applications.
 Thus, evaluating the model performance with benchmarks might not reflect real-world tasks and end-user usability.